blockchainsllc/in3-legacy/docs/incentivization.md

 # Incentivization

+*Important: This concept is still in development and discussion and not fully implemented yet.*

 The original idea of blockchain is a permissionless peer-to-peer network, where anybody can participate if he only runs a node and sync with the other peers.
 Why this is still true, we know that such a node won't run on a small iot-device.

 ## Decentralizing Access